ElenaCM-0/disys/README.md

     - `SharedInfo.java`: contains the class which manages shared data between threads, ensuring thread safety with a lock.
     - `SongInstant.java`: contains the class which represents a specific moment in a song, consisting of the song's name and the corresponding playback time.

--  `lib`: contains all necessary files from the external libraries I used.
-You have to unzip it ecause some files are too big for GitHub
+-  `lib`: contains all necessary files from the external libraries we've used.
+You have to unzip mp_lib.zip because some files are too big for GitHub

 ## Requirements